Enjoy FLA-FRA for the Entire Month of April

 There is ample street and garage parking near the the Colony Theatre

 Tigertail’s FLA-FRA (Florida-France Festival) takes off on the first of April and runs for the entire month.
 A community-wide fête of concerts, films and pop-up Culture Clicks happening throughout Miami at theaters and unexpected locations, FLA-FRA embraces the French spirit of joie de vivre.
-In this, Tigertail's first excursion into new work from France, we are presenting three dance concerts and three music concerts featuring artists rooted in France.
+In this, Tigertail's first excursion into new work from France, we are presenting three dance concerts and two music concerts featuring artists rooted in France.

 FLA-FRA will be happening each and every day in April.
 Beginning on April 1 and continuing each and every each morning in April, In Search for Sunrise: France will take place at sunrise, right on the beach.
 These five-minute events will celebrate a significant French-born artist such as a musician, philosopher, painter, dancer, composer, writer, poet, etc. Each day, a different person will be filmed at the beach during sunrise while contemplating this French figure of their choice.
 The five-minute film will be broadcast on YouTube daily and will be documented as part of FLA-FRA’s In Search for Sunrise: France project.
 Each event will occur in the same spot, on the beach at Pier Park, 101 South Pointe Drive just south of Nikki Beach.

-Also, see classic French cinema at the Miami Beach Cinematheque and on the wall at SoundScape, the park at New World Center!
+There is much more!
+See classic French cinema at the Miami Beach Cinematheque and on the wall at SoundScape, the park at New World Center!
 Daily Culture Clicks will feature local South Florida artists doing their thing à la française: reading French poetry, standing on a street corner dressed like Napoleon Bonaparte, singing French songs outside a downtown bar – mostly fun and quixotic, occasionally serious, all free!

 Renowned contemporary dancer Cédric Andrieux trained in France then spent years with the Merce Cunningham Dance Company before returning to France to join the Lyon Opera Ballet.
 He will perform April 25 and 26 at the Colony Theatre.
-More info about Cédric Andrieux and ticketing here

 Fourteen five-minute Culture Clicks, popup events created by Miami-Dade artists, will take place throughout the month.
 As an example, on April 11 and 12, filmmaker/film historian Barron Sherer will present his Rendevous Deux immediately preceding the François Truffaut screenings at Miami Beach Cinematheque.
 Sherer’s piece is a unique two-projector re-creation of Claude Lelouch's seminal 1976 short film Rendevous, a continuous take in which a camera is mounted on the front of a Ferrari racing from one side of Paris to the other in the middle of the night.